0xg0fath3r/full-stack-journey/README.md

 ensuring your web pages are correctly structured and compliant with web standards.
 The most popular validator to use is https://validator.w3.org/, another one is this https://jsonformatter.org/

+I also learnt about tools developers use to debug their HTML codes, one of them is DOM (Document Object Oriented); The DOM inspector allows you to inspect the HTML structure of the page you are on.